This information is intended for use by health professionals

 Diclofenac is a non-steroidal anti-inflammatory medicinal product.

 The mechanism of action of diclofenac in actinic keratosis is not known but may be related to inhibition of the cyclo-oxygenase pathway leading to reduced prostaglandin E2 (PGE2) synthesis.
-The efficacy of the treatment has only been demonstrated in placebo-controlled studies.
-Comparative studies with externally applied 5-fluorouracil have not been conducted.
-The long-term effect of diclofenac-containing gel has not been established.
+In addition, immunohistochemistry (IHC) from skin biopsies revealed that the clinical effects of diclofenac in AK are primarily due to antiinflammatory, anti-angiogenic and possibly anti-proliferative effects and apoptosis-inducing mechanisms.

 Diclofenac-containing gel has been shown to clear AK lesions with maximum therapeutic effect seen 30 days after cessation of medicinal product therapy.